 - Reduce stress levels – You’ve probably heard me say time and time again that reducing stress levels is one of the best things you can do for your health and estrogen is no exception.

 - Lose excess weight – Estrogens are stored in fat on the body.
-So when you lose weight, you reduce storage space for estrogens.
+So when you lose weight, you reduce storage space for estrogens and how to lower estrogen levels.

 - Drink clean water – I really recommend investing in a water filter, like the Berkey Filter.
 This is because we have so many toxins and potential endocrine disruptors in our drinking water.
 In fact I consider drinking pure water as one of the best things you can do for your health.